alpar-t/comapre_redis_mongo_postgres_excercise/README.md

     | trialOnly | tinyint(1)                | NO   |     | NULL    |       |
     +-----------+---------------------------+------+-----+---------+-------+

-The prefix can be a primary key, because it doesn't make sense to both restrict and allow the same prefix.
+The prefix can be part of the primary key, because it doesn't make sense to both restrict and allow the same prefix.

+Note that the sample queries are for non trial users.
+The queries for trial users would not include such a condition.

 The query to get all rules would look like: